 - 3. Performance Schedule Phase II projects are typically for 24 months.
 Please note that the performance period should cover two budget periods of up to 12 months each.
 Funding for the 2nd budget period will be contingent on the demonstration of adequate progress, evaluation of programmatic priorities, and availability of funds.
-Please state in this section if the project will be completed in less than 24 months.
+Please state in this section if the project will be completed in less than 24 months and identify the proposed project length in weeks.
 Briefly describe the important milestones and the estimated amount of time for completing each task described in the work plan. - 4.
 Facilities/Equipment Describe available equipment and physical facilities necessary to carry out the Phase II effort.
 Equipment is defined as an article of tangible, nonexpendable, personal property, including exempt property, charged directly to the award, having a useful life of more than one year and an acquisition cost of \$5,000 per unit or more.
 Items of equipment to be leased or purchased must be described and justified in this section.
 Title to equipment purchased under this award lies with the government.
 It may be transferred to the grantee where such transfer would be more cost effective than recovery of the property by the government.
-Awardees wishing to obtain title should contact their Contract Specialist prior to project completion for the procedure to follow to make such a request.
+Awardees wishing to obtain title should contact their DOE Award Administrator prior to project completion for the procedure to follow to make such a request.
 If the equipment, instrumentation, and facilities are not the property of the applicant and are not to be purchased or leased, the source must be identified and their availability and expected costs specifically confirmed in this section.
 A principal of the organization that owns or operates the facilities/equipment must provide written verification regarding the availability and cost of facilities/equipment and any associated technician cost.
-Small businesses may get credit for obtaining this equipment as an in-kind Phase II commercial contribution as described in Part V, Section A, Criterion 2.
+Small businesses may get credit for obtaining this equipment as an in-kind Phase II commercial contribution as described below in 5. d.

 - 5. To the extent possible in keeping with the overall purposes of the program, only American-made equipment and products should be purchased with the funds provided by the financial assistance under the Phase II awards. - a.
 Consultants and Subcontractors (including Research Institutions for STTR) - b.
-Research Institution If the grant application contains substantial collaboration with a research institution (required for STTR, optional for SBIR), (1) identify the name and address of the institution, the name, phone number, and email address of the certifying official from the research institution, and the total dollar amount of the subcontract; (2) describe in detail the work to be done by this institution in the Work Plan section; and (3) provided a detailed cost estimate including costs for labor, equipment, and materials, if any, as well as a specific statement certifying that they have agreed to serve in the manner and to the extent described in the Work Plan section of the grant application" from research institutions.
+Research Institution If the grant application contains substantial collaboration with a research institution (required for STTR, optional for SBIR), (1) identify the name and address of the institution, the name, phone number, and email address of the certifying official from the research institution, and the total dollar amount of the subcontract; (2) describe in detail the work to be done by this institution in the Work Plan section; and (3) provided a Budget; (4) Provide a specific statement certifying that they have agreed to serve in the manner and to the extent described in the Work Plan section of the grant application from research institutions.